Yuji Kaku: Biography

 In 2018, Kaku began serializing Hell's Paradise: Jigokuraku on the Shōnen Jump+ website, where it ran until 2021.
 The series quickly grew in popularity.
 By August 2018, it was the most popular series on Shōnen Jump+.
 In the same year, it also ranked eleventh in the Next Manga Award in the web manga category.
 In the 2019 edition of Kono Manga ga Sugoi!, the series was one of three series tied for 16th place on its list of the top manga series for male readers.
-An anime adaptation of the series has also been announced.
+An anime adaptation of the series has also been produced.
 In 2021, Kaku began serializing Ayashimon in Weekly Shōnen Jump, where it ran until 2022.